-The assessed level of risk for this verification dictates the degree of rigor planned for the verification procedures described in the accompanying Sampling Plan.
-Our established audit procedures and documentation systems ensure a thorough treatment of any risk identified, including determination of magnitude and sensitivity of that risk, during the assessment process.
-A qualitative risk assessment will be completed based on observations made by reviewing and assessing accompanying documentation, as well as assessing available information such as the GHG inventory file, interviewing key personnel, and reviewing supporting documents.
+The assessed level of risk for this verification dictates the degree of rigor planned for the verification procedures described in Section 7.
+Our established audit procedures and documentation systems ensured a thorough treatment of any risk identified, including determination of magnitude and sensitivity of that risk, during the assessment process.
+A qualitative risk assessment was completed based on observations made by reviewing and assessing accompanying documentation, as well as assessing available information such as the GHG inventory file, interviewing key personnel, and reviewing supporting documents.

-The inherent risk in Entergy's corporate-wide 2012 GHG Assertion will emanate from the large and complex nature of the company, the number of parties involved in managing their emissions inventory and developing their assertion, the number of emission sources, a large number of natural gas and coal plants used in the process, and a large number of power purchases occurring throughout the year.
+The inherent risk in Entergy's corporate-wide 2013 GHG inventory emanated from the large and complex nature of the company, the number of parties involved in managing their emissions inventory and developing their assertion, the number of emission sources, a large number of natural gas, oil and coal plants used in the process, and a large number of power purchases occurring throughout the year.
 Entergy Corporation is an integrated energy company engaged primarily in electric power production and retail distribution operations.
 Entergy owns and operates power plants with approximately 30,000 megawatts of electric generating capacity, including more than 10,000 megawatts of nuclear power, making it one of the nation's leading nuclear generators.
-Because of these reasons, in particular the sheer magnitude of Entergy's GHG footprint, the inherent risk is likely to be medium.
+For the large CEMS-equipped generation units, because there are so many of them in Entergy's system (~50 units with significant operations in 2013), there would have to be multiple, long duration control failures to create errors which could lead to a material misstatement of Entergy's entity-wide inventory.
+(For example, in the 2010 case of two highly unusual CEM system failures, which each went undetected for several months, while they affected 2010 GHG emissions of each unit by 5-10%, their collective impact on Entergy's overall 2010 corporate GHG inventory was less than 1%.)